Raphael Miranda: Early life and education

 Miranda was born in Bedford Hills, New York, and graduated from New York University with a Bachelor of Arts degree in Spanish, with a concentration in Latin American literature, and a Bachelor of Science degree in broadcast journalism from Brooklyn College.
 Additionally, he earned a geosciences/meteorology degree from Mississippi State University.

 Career

 He started as a weather intern at WNBC in 2007.
 Since then he has appeared on national and local networks including MSNBC, CNBC World, News 12 Westchester and the now-defunct NBC Weather Plus.
 Miranda was also an occasional meteorologist for Early Today until Weather Plus shut down in December 2008.

 Awards and memberships

 Miranda won a 2011 Emmy Award for weather coverage of Hurricane Irene.

-He is a member of organizations including the American Meteorological Society, the National Lesbian and Gay Journalists Association and the National Association of Hispanic Journalists.
+He is a member of organizations including the American Meteorological Society, NLGJA: The Association of LGBTQ Journalists and the National Association of Hispanic Journalists.
 Miranda holds the National Weather Association's seal of approval.